PinnacleAI/From-Scratch/README.md

 <ul>
     <li>
-         Only the author of the custom implementation will be made contributors, so that they can handle requests or solve issues made on their implementation and other authors implementations they think they are capable of handling.
+         Only the author of the custom implementation will be made contributors, so that they can handle requests and solve issues made on their implementation and other authors implementations they think they are capable of handling.
 So go on and implement something!
     </li>
 </ul>